How Contract Staffing Works? A Step-by-Step Guide

 Monday.com is great for this.
 Trello can also be used.

 A prospective employee comes in with an opinion and leaves or stays with a belief.
-Every communication received from the recruiters, hiring manager and other people involved in the recruitment can affect the way the company is perceived.
+Every communication received from the recruiters, hiring manager, and other people involved in the recruitment can affect the way the company is perceived.

 Do you also use an applicant tracking system or automated messaging to manage your recruitment?
 The automated responses from such software could also influence the perception a candidate has about your company.
-They will also spread the word among those they know affecting how other jobseekers see your company.
+They will also spread the word among those they know, affecting how other job seekers see your company.

 5. Look for internal recruits

-When looking for internal recruits, discuss with the managers in the respective team, understand requirements, fortify training processes to ensure they meet the learning and development needs of the hired employee.
+When looking for internal recruits, discuss with the managers in the respective team, understand requirements, and fortify training processes to ensure they meet the learning and development needs of the hired employee.

 6. Use a dedicated spreadsheet